imbforge/fold2go/README.md

 Moreover, it accumulates and computes various metrics and contains a `py-shiny` application that allows to track pipeline progress and explore results interactively.
 Three-dimensional visualization of predicted structures therein is implemented via `Mol* Viewer`[^5].

 > :warning:
-AlphaFold3 has a restrictive license and the model weights have to be requested from Google Deepmind.
+AlphaFold3 has a restrictive license and the model weights have to be requested from Google DeepMind.
 Usage is subject to their [Terms of Use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md).

 ### Overview